You're viewing Apigee Edge documentation.

 You can use Edge Microgateway to provide Apigee API management for services running in a Kubernetes cluster.
-This topic explains why you might want to deploy Edge Microgateway on Kubernetes, and it describes the two main deployment scenarios: sidecar and service deployment.
+This topic explains why you might want to deploy Edge Microgateway on Kubernetes, and it describes how to deploy Edge Microgateway to Kubernetes as a service.

 Services deployed to Kubernetes commonly expose APIs, either to external consumers or to other services running within the cluster.